In Brazil, deliverymen for Uber, other apps protest amid pandemic

 Over a thousand food deliverymen on motorcycles gathered in São Paulo on Wednesday to protest their work conditions, set by Uber and other apps, with their services in high demand due to coronavirus lockdowns.
 The drivers seek better pay and improved health measures, with Brazil now a coronavirus epicenter and delivery workers facing exposure to the virus.

+Lockdown measures have drawn more demand for delivered food.
+One app, iFood, said some of its users were ordering as much as 30% more deliveries now than before the crisis.
+But drivers complained that the apps pay them less while making them work more, with possible suspension if they do not comply.
+Several said the apps lure them with high pay at the beginning, which then dwindles over time.

 "They are making us work weekends, every day, or we face the risk of getting blocked," said Felipe Gomes, who delivers for iFood.
 It was not the first time delivery workers have taken to the streets to demonstrate against Uber, Colombia's Rappi and Brazil's iFood.
-But the demonstration appeared to be the biggest to date.
+But the demonstration appeared to be the biggest.

 - READ MORE ON: